 The Thunder Bay Chamber of Commerce is an agency designed to meet business community needs.
 It is an organization of individuals and businesses who join together to advance the commercial, financial, industrial and civic interests of our community.
 It is a public relations vehicle, a legislative monitor at the local, provincial and federal levels of government, an information bureau, and a research and promotion medium.

 Sencia's President Irene Kozlowski was elected on the Board of Directors for the Thunder Bay Chamber of Commerce for the 2014 to 2016 term.

-The Thunder Bay Executives Association is a business organization dedicated to providing its members an opportunity to do business and exchange information necessary to further their growth and development.
+The Thunder Bay Executives Association is a business organization dedicated to providing its members with an opportunity to do business and exchange information necessary to further their growth and development.
 This association is comprised of successful business people offering a wide range of products and services.

 Sencia Team Members in the Community

 Apart from company-related associations, individual members of the Sencia team are also involved in several local organizations.
 We are proud to support the following organizations:

 The CIBPA of Thunder Bay strives to be the business voice of the Italian Canadian community, providing leadership to all member Chapters and constituent members.
 We foster an atmosphere of unity throughout the member chapters, focusing on the values which are important to the Federation and are a reflection of the love its constituents have for Canada and the respect they have for their Italian heritage.